Point Of View--Landscape Design

 I mentioned cats.
 Any pet has landscape design requirements.
 Dogs really do need a large fenced area, and they really do need to be able to patrol the edges of that area.
 It's part of their dogginess.
 Both dogs and cats, of course, are potential predators.
 Cats can be especially effective at decimating songbird populations.
 Without instituting some landscape protection measures, sharing your yard with a cat and songbirds is really more like setting up one of those fenced game ranches where folks pay to "hunt" big game that can't escape.

 When you begin to design your yard, or when you make modifications, it really does pay to sit down and look at your space from the point of view of all its inhabitants.
 Guests.
 Neighbors.
 Pets.
 Children.
 Wildlife.
-What are your goals for them all?
-And what is their Point of View?
+What are

 All these questions have to have at least some broad answers if your design is going to work for you and yours.
 Get your questions together.
 Get out your camera or camera phone and shoot the view from every window, and then shoot the view from outside the edges of your property looking in.
 A large portion of good design is identifying the issues--because if you don't identify them, how are you supposed to address them?
 Then get out that pencil and start some drawings.
 Put on your acting shoes.
 And draw your landscape--from a new point of view.